 Shareholders of the Funds are entitled to a full vote for each share held and to a fractional vote for each fractional share held.
 Separate votes are taken by a single series of the Trust on matters affecting only that series, and by a single class of a particular series on matters affecting only that class.
 Shareholders in the Trust do not have cumulative voting rights, and shareholders owning more than 50% of the outstanding shares of the Trust may elect all of the Trustees if they choose to do so and, in such event, the other shareholders in the Trust would not be able to elect any Trustee.
 The Trust is not required and has no current intention to hold meetings of shareholders annually, but the Trust will hold special meetings of shareholders when in the judgment of the Trustees it is necessary or desirable to submit matters for a shareholder vote as may be required by the 1940 Act or as may be permitted by the Agreement and Declaration of Trust or By-laws.
 Shareholders have under certain circumstances (e.g., upon application and submission of certain specified documents to the Trustees by a specified number of shareholders) the right to communicate with other shareholders in connection with requesting a meeting of shareholders for the purpose of removing one or more Trustees.
-Shareholders.
-Share holders have no preemptive or conversion rights.
+Shareholders also have the right to remove one or more Trustees without a meeting by a declaration in writing by a specified number of shareholders.
+Shares have no preemptive or conversion rights.
 The rights of redemption are described in the Prospectus.
 Shares are fully paid and non-assessable by the Trust.
 The Trust's Agreement and Declaration of Trust provides that the Trust may, upon the approval of its Board, require the redemption of all or any part of any outstanding shares without shareholder consent upon the sending of written notice thereof to each affected shareholder.
 This might occur, for example, if the Funds do not reach or fails to maintain an economically viable size.